gabrielrenderos/figma-select-nested-layers/README.md

 - `--a` Search all layers, including hidden and visible.
 - `--#` Pick the N‑th match overall in visual order (e.g. `--3`).
 - `--#e` Pick the N‑th match in each scope in visual order (e.g. `--2e`).

+Inline index placement
+- You can place `--#` and `--#e` right next to the path part they apply to.
+Example: `@Dropdown List --1e/@Dropdown Option` picks the first list in each scope, then returns all options inside those lists.
+- `--0` and `--0e` mean “last” (global or per‑scope) for that part.

 You can combine modifiers, always using the double dash `--` before each one.